Note: Application must be signed in person at the PEC office to verify the identification of the applicant.

 Always look up before choosing a building site to make sure you are not under electric lines and check the location of the nearest electric lines.

-State electrical inspections are on Wednesdays in Scott and Morgan County.
+State electrical inspections are on Mondays and Wednesdays in Scott and Morgan County.
 Contact Kenny Green at 931-704-2997 to schedule an inspection.

 Call either the Morgan County or Scott County office when ready for inspection.
 To be sure that you get on the inspection list, call the day before inspection.
 The inspector’s schedule is subject to change without notice.
 On the day of the inspection you need to make sure everything is unlocked so that the inspector is able to get inside.